“So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths.”

 5 “Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye.

-The Christian is to not let legalism judge him.
+The Christian is not to let legalism judge him.

 If we are in the habit of passing judgment on other Christians, we will find ourselves the victims one day.
 We pass premature judgment because we do not possess all the facts.
 If we did, we would withhold judgment or temper our judgment with mercy.
-Because we do not know all the factors we pass hasty, censorious judgment only later to find that we were wrong.
-By then we have done so much damage we can do nothing to undo it.
+Because we do not know all the factors, we pass hasty, censorious judgment only later to find that we were wrong.
+By then, we have done so much damage we can do nothing to undo it.

 Some people seek to build their righteousness on criticism and judgment of those who violate their own standards.